-There are few things in life as hard as trying to sooth a colicky baby.
-Babies are labeled as having colic if they cry extensively – more than three hours a day in the first three months of life.
+There are few things in life as hard as trying to soothe a colicky baby.
+Babies are labeled as having colic if they cry excessively.
+In other words, more than three hours a day in the first three months of life.

-Colic (meaning abdominal discomfort) is in fact a misnomer as only 5% of babies have digestive problems.
-This means that changing feeding methods, cutting out ‘gas producing’ foods and giving your baby medicine for ‘reflux’ is in all likelihood not going to make the difference (unless your baby is one of the 5% who do have digestive issues, such as allergies, intolerances, reflux and other organic causes)
+Colic (meaning abdominal discomfort) is in fact a misnomer.
+Only about 5% of babies have digestive problems.
+This means that changing feeding methods, cutting out ‘gas producing’ foods and giving your baby medicine for ‘reflux’ is, in all likelihood, not going to make the difference.
+Unless your baby is one of the 5% who do have digestive issues, such as allergies, intolerances, reflux and other organic causes.

 If you find your baby is one of those who suffer from extended periods of crying follow these 5 steps: